ademl/predict_Etot_dHf/README.md

    Provides data tables of the elemental properties used in predicting Etot and dHf.

 Procedure:
-1. Specify list of chemical formulas in chemical_formulas.txt
+1. Specify list of chemical formulas in chemical_formulas.txt.
 2. Run python predict_Etot_dHf.py to generate Etot_dHf.txt with predicted
-   Etot and dHf
+   Etot and dHf.